 But the trial includes a two-rate export tariff, so if an EV is plugged in and available at peak times they can earn V2G benefits, exporting electricity to support the grid, and recovering it at a lower cost overnight (.

 Electric Nation is recruiting 100 Nissan EV owners to take part in the trial, with free installation of the V2G smart chargers worth £5,500.
 Over 575 EV drivers have applied to join Electric Nation so far.
-Recruitment remains open to ensure the project secures 100 participants that meet all the eligibility criteria, however the project will be closing to new applications soon, so anyone interested in being part of the trial should apply now.
+Recruitment remains open to ensure the project secures 100 participants that meet all the eligibility criteria.

 Trial applicants must: